CliniBench: A Clinical Outcome Prediction Benchmark for Generative and Encoder-Based Language Models: Experimental Setup

+\paragraph{Prompts.} We use multiple prompts for each experiment: Zero-shot, zero-shot with CoT, and few-shot learning.
+The prompts consist each of a role description for the model and the respective task, further detailed in \cref{sec:prompts}.

 \paragraph{Text-to-class mapping.} Because LLMs often struggle to predict exact ICD codes \cite{boyle_automated_2023}, we instead generate diagnostic descriptions and map them to ICD codes via their corresponding long or short descriptions.
-While semantic matching is guaranteed to resolve all ICD descriptions, BM25 discards 14.2\% of the predicted diagnosis descriptions over all experiments.
-Based on a comparison of different sentence transformers, we adopt NeuML-PubMedBERT\footnote{\href{https://huggingface.co/NeuML/pubmedbert-base-embeddings}{https://huggingface.co/NeuML/pubmedbert-base-embeddings}} for text-to-label mapping.
+Based on a comparison of different approaches, we adopt NeuML-PubMedBERT\footnote{\href{https://huggingface.co/NeuML/pubmedbert-base-embeddings}{https://huggingface.co/NeuML/pubmedbert-base-embeddings}} for text-to-label mapping.
 Details are reported in the Appendix in \cref{table:class-mapper-performance}.
 Finally, we truncate ICD codes to three digits to reduce label space and remove duplicates from the predictions.

-\paragraph{CoT implementation.} For chain-of-thought reasoning, we modify the prompt to require the model to articulate specific reasoning steps before generating the list of diagnoses descriptions.
-Additionally, we adapt the expected JSON schema to include a reasoning field preceding the list of diagnoses.
-This ensures that the model first produces reasoning steps, followed by the diagnosis descriptions.